Past Grantees

 About the Award

-The National Conference on Hydrocephalus brings renowned clinicians and scientists together with the hydrocephalus patient community.
-The Conference is an ideal place for young investigators to meet the families affected by hydrocephalus and hopefully strengthen their commitment to a career focused on hydrocephalus, however, few young investigators are able to attend.
-This award aims to encourage young investigators to attend.
+The National Conference on Hydrocephalus (HA CONNECT) brings together renowned clinicians and scientists with the hydrocephalus patient community.
+The Conference is an ideal place for young investigators to meet the patients and families affected by hydrocephalus and hopefully strengthen their commitment to a career focused on hydrocephalus.
+However, few scientists or medical professionals in training are able to attend.
+This award aims to encourage the next generation of hydrocephalus researchers to attend and allows them the opportunity to present their research.

 Read More